Privacy Statement of Delissen Martens lawyers, tax advice and mediation

 The Money Laundering and Terrorist Financing (Prevention) Act (Wet ter voorkoming van witwassen en financieren van terrorisme, WWFT) obliges lawyers, civil-law notaries and tax advisors to obtain and record specific information such as, for instance, a copy of an identity document (passport).

-d) Justified interest
+d) Legitimate interest

 Third parties (processors) engaged by Delissen Martens

-Processors who can be engaged by Delissen Martens are parties who offer and host software used by us.
+Processors who may be engaged by Delissen Martens are parties who offer and host software used by us.
 Furthermore, we engage IT service providers for the management of our IT network.
 We also make use of services provided by third parties to send out newsletters.

 Providing personal data to third parties